timnew/timnew.github.com/source/_posts/2012-04-20-exports-vs-module-exports-in-node-js.md

 layout: post
 title: exports vs module.exports in node.js
 comments: true
-categories: javascript
+categories:
+  - Programming
+  - node.js
 tags:
   - javascript
   - node.js
-  - js
   - module
   - exports
 date: 2012-04-20 08:00:00
 ---
 I was confused about how require function works in node.js for a long time.
 I found when I require a module, sometimes I can get the object I want, but sometimes, I don't I just got an empty object, which give an [imagination](/blog/2012/03/21/a-way-to-expose-singleton-object-and-its-constructor-in-nodejs) that we cannot export the object by assigning it to exports, but it seems somehow we can export a function by assignment.

 Today, I re-read the [document](http://docs.nodejs.org/api/modules.html#modules_the_module_object) again, and I finally make clear that I misunderstood the "require" mechanism and how I did that.

 I clearly remember this sentence in the [doc](http://docs.nodejs.org/api/modules.html#modules_the_module_object)

 >  In particular **module.exports** is the **same** as the **exports** object.

 So I believed that the exports is just a shortcut alias to module.exports, we can use one instead of another without worrying about the differences between them two.
 But this understanding is proved to be wrong. exports and module.exports are different.

 Today I found this in the [doc](http://docs.nodejs.org/api/modules.html#modules_module_exports):